MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm.md

 2. Review the ‘Before You Begin’ content and click **Next**.

 3. Give the Virtual Machine a name.
-Note, this is name of the Virtual Machine and not the computer name given to the system once the operating system has been deployed.
+Note, this is the name of the Virtual Machine and not the computer name given to the system once the operating system has been deployed.

 4. Chose a location where the virtual machine files will be stored such as **c:\virtualmachine**.
 You can also accept the default location.
 Click **Next** when done.